zwave-js/node-zwave-js/docs/getting-started/migrating-to-v10.md

 ): string | undefined;
 ```

-Simply pass the driver instance as the first argument whereever you call these methods.
+Simply pass the driver instance as the first argument whenever you call these methods.

 **Note:** `getDefinedValueIDs` on the `ZWaveNode` class is **not** affected.